borteo/neat-starter/src/posts/happyness.md

 I hopped on the work train pretty early, at the tender age of 15.
 I wanted to be indipendent.

-Plus, let's face it, living in a provincial culture that thinks a uni degree is for losers doesn't really inspire one to pursue higher education.
+Plus, let's face it, living in a provincial culture that thinks a University degree is for losers doesn't really inspire one to pursue higher education.
+But working in factories and construction sites left a mark on me and gave me the kick in the ass I needed to hit the books.
+The thought of spending my entire life on an assembly line made me cringe!
+I thought, why not get myself a fancy degree?
+I've always loved computers and video games, so it was a total no-brainer.

 Working in factories and construction sites left a mark on me and gave me the kick in the ass I needed to hit the books.
 The thought of spending my entire life on an assembly line made me cringe!
 I thought, why not get myself a fancy degree?